Consistency conditions for brane tilings: 3-Calabi-Yau property

 We must check that this induces isomorphisms on homology, i.e. that $H^i(f)$ is an isomorphism for all $i$.\smallbreak $H^0(f)$ is an isomorphism, since the kernel of the map from $e_i A$ to $S_i$ is generated by paths of length $1$, all of which lie in the image of $\rho$.
 Now we need just to check that the complex (\ref{res1}) is exact away from the zeroeth position.
 Injectivity of $\tau$ follows from the injectivity of each of its components.
-Now restrict attention to the $G_1$-graded piece of this chain complex corresponding to $[u]\in A$ where $u$ is a path from a chosen $i$-tile to some $j$-tile.
+Now restrict attention to the $G_1$-graded piece of this chain complex corresponding to $[u]\in A$ where $u$ is a path from a chosen $i$-tile $i_0$ to some $j$-tile.
 This path is fixed for the rest of the proof.
 Note that for each of the summands $[v]A$, in each of the modules of (\ref{res1}), consistency implies that $\mathrm{dim}(([v]A)_{([u])})=1$ if $u$ is F-term equivalent to some path starting with $v$, and $\mathrm{dim}(([v]A)_{([u])})=0$ otherwise.\smallbreak

 Define $E_2'\subset E_2$ to be the subset of $E_2$ consisting of those arrows $a$ such that there is a path $v$ with $v\sim u$ such that $v$ passes through $h(a)$.
 Note that the arrow $a$ is the unique minimal path F-term equivalent to $a$, since we cannot apply any F-term equivalences to it.
 Say $a\in E_2'$.
-Then there is some minimal path $v$, F-term equivalent to $u$, such that $v$ passes through $h(a)$.
-We can decompose $v$ as $v=v_1v_2$ where $v_1$ is a path from $t(a)$ to $h(a)$, and $v_2$ is a path from $h(a)$ to $h(u)$.
-Using the fact that sub-paths of minimal paths are minimal, we deduce that $v_1=a$.
+Then there is some path $v$, F-term equivalent to $u$, such that $v$ passes through $h(a)$.
+By Lemma \ref{toruscone}, we can choose $v$ so that it decomposes as $v=v_1\omega_{h(a)}^n v_2$ where $v_1$ is a minimal path from $t(a)$ to $h(a)$, $v_2$ is a path from $h(a)$ to $h(u)$, and $n\geq 0$.
 We deduce that $a\in E_2'$ if and only if there is a path $v$, F-term equivalent to $u$, such that $v$ starts with $a$. \medbreak We define $E_1'$ to be the subset of $E_1$ consisting of those $a$ such that there is a path $v$ such that $v\sim u$ and $v$ passes through $t(a)$.
 Again, by the fact that broken loops are the unique minimal paths F-term equivalent to broken loops, we deduce that $a\in E_1'$ if and only if there is some $v$ such that $v\sim u$ and $v$ begins with $\omega^{br}_{a}$. \medbreak Say, to start with, that $u$ is not a minimal path.
 It follows that $u$ is F-term equivalent to some path starting with a loop $\omega_i$.
 It follows that $E_1'=E_1$ and $E_2'=E_2$.
 We deduce that the $[u]$-graded piece of the complex is given by

 where $\Cp_a\cong\Cp$ for each $a\in E_1\bigcup E_2$, $\tau_{[u]}$ is the diagonal map, $\rho_{[u]}$ takes vectors to the sum of their entries, and the map $\sigma_{[u]}$ takes $1_a$ to $1_{b_1}-1_{b_2}$, where $b_1$ is the edge bordering $a$ at a black vertex, and $b_2$ is the edge bordering $a$ at a white vertex.
 Exactness of (\ref{res2}) is clear. \smallbreak